 - 13.1 The Safeguarding Partners understand the key role of independent scrutiny in providing assurance, monitoring and challenging the quality of agencies' work, in order to judge the effectiveness of the multi-agency arrangements to safeguard and promote the welfare of all children and people with care and support needs in Harrow.
-The specific requirement for independent scrutiny is a particular to the children's safeguarding arrangements7 but where it is possible and appropriate to do so these scrutiny arrangements will apply also to the safeguarding of adults. - 13.2 The Safeguarding Partnership will comply with the requirement to judge the effectiveness of the multi-agency arrangements to safeguard and promote the welfare of children, including arrangements to identify and review serious cases as described in section 12. - 13.3 The Safeguarding Partnership will receive individual agency's inspection reports e.g. from Ofsted, HMIs, CQC and monitor progress against action plans to address any significant continuing safeguarding risks identified. - 13.4 The HSCB will have an Independent Chair throughout the transition phase.
-This will maintain consistency, foster good relationships and enable challenge across the Partnership in a non-biased manner.
-This will be reviewed in 12 18 months. - 13.5 The HSAB will consider a similar arrangement for their future chair. - 13.6 The Independent Chair of the HSCB will initially chair the SSP.
-This too will be reviewed after 12 18 months.
+The specific requirement for independent scrutiny is a particular to the children's safeguarding arrangements7 but where it is possible and appropriate to do so these scrutiny arrangements will apply also to the safeguarding of adults. - 13.2 The Safeguarding Partnership will comply with the requirement to judge the effectiveness of the multi-agency arrangements to safeguard and promote the welfare of children, including arrangements to identify and review serious cases as described in section 12. - 13.3 The Safeguarding Partnership will receive individual agency's inspection reports e.g. from Ofsted, HMIs, CQC and monitor progress against action plans to address any significant continuing safeguarding risks identified. - 13.4 The HSSP and HSCB reviewed its arrangement for independent scrutiny at its annual development day in September 2021.
+The arrangements put in place for the initial transitional phase involved the commission of an Independent Scrutineer who chaired the HSCB and participated or led a range of scrutiny activities.
+The HSCB also extended the involvement of lay members by number and engagement with the HSAB.
+These arrangements were evaluated as effective via an additional survey carried out with all members who endorsed their extension with the following enhancement: The HSP to expand its efforts to include the voice of children, young people, adults and families to formal participation in the work of the Safeguarding

-7Working Together Ch 3 paras 31-35
+7 Working Together Ch 3 paras 31-35